getyourguide/se-tech-challenge/README.md

 Please clone this repository and send us a zip file containing your work.

+Also, please avoid bundling `node_modules` or other installed dependency directories in your zip file.

 ⚠️ **Make sure not to publish your work on a public repository.** ⚠️

 We will grade your project after submission and eventually invite you for a remote live interview with our engineers.